digitalronin/k8s-blog/content/posts/rails-on-k8s-create-app2.md

 but it's enough to prove that our rails application is interacting with our database, which is all we need.

-In the [next part][part3], we'll start to prepare the application for deployment on our kubernetes cluster.
+In the [next part][next], we'll start to prepare the application for deployment on our kubernetes cluster.

+[start]: /posts/rails-on-k8s-setup
+[previous]: /posts/rails-on-k8s-create-app
-[part3]: /posts/rails-on-k8s-dockerise
+[next]: /posts/rails-on-k8s-dockerise